Perinatal Services Network Guidelines

 BHCS regards pregnant women with substance use conditions as a special population needing priority access when seeking substance use treatment.
 BHCS provides an array of outpatient, intensive outpatient and residential treatment programs designed especially for pregnant women.
 BHCS is committed to providing priority access to pregnant women in all of its substance use treatment programs that are co-ed or serve women only, whether a perinatal program or not.

-Follow the link below for translations.
+Follow the link for perinatal services for women.

 Treatment Resource Directory

 A complete listing of substance use treatment providers contracted with Alameda County BHCS is included in the Resources page of this SUD Services area.
 You can access the segment specific to perinatal services and women-specific services by clicking here.